opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 5.1 Specification Maintenance

-The OGSP Core Specification is maintained through a structured governance process:
+The OGP Core Specification is maintained through a structured governance process:

 **Maintenance Responsibilities**:
 - **Core Working Group**: Responsible for the Core Specification